This post has been medically reviewed for accuracy by Dr. Sarah Mathis, D.O

 Here’s the bottom line up front– if you are 25, super healthy, and have just started to try to conceive, cut your caffeine intake down to under 200 mg a day – that’s about one Starbucks latte, or two regular drip coffees.
 But, if you are taking the long path to baby- whether it be from age, health issues, or infertility diagnoses- the best thing you can do is completely and 100% cut out coffee and caffeine.
 No safe level of caffeine has been proven for fertility or pregnancy.
 The same goes for your hubby.

 It’s up to you to decide where you are going to fall in between zero and 200mg of caffeine a day.
 Let me try to convince you to go closer to zero.

 I chose to completely eliminate caffeine (and all coffees and soft drinks) among the other 78 lifestyle changes I made.
-And- I have a 2 year old miracle to convince me it was worth every second of not drinking a cup of joe!
+And- I have a 3 year old and a new baby to convince me it was worth every second of not drinking a cup of joe!
 And, the truth is, I’ve never gone back to caffeine.
 The short energy burst isn’t worth how it makes me feel otherwise.

 Caffeine & Infertility: The Link Between Coffee and Delayed Fertility

 While large amounts of caffeine (categorized as more than two cups of coffee a day) are clearly linked to reduced fertility, especially in cases of tubal disease and endometriosis, as little as as one cup of coffee a day is linked to increases in cycles until conception.
 In fact one study showed that those who consumed as little as one cup of coffee a day were half as likely to become pregnant, per cycle, than those who drank less.